- History from across the centuries, Royalty from the 21st -

 In defence of Charles I – a misunderstood King?
 Part I

-The Battle of Naseby in June 1645, and the defeat of the Royalist army, probably marked the turning point in the war, although fighting dragged on until 1649, and Charles’ heir, future Charles II, continued attempting to regain his kingdom until 1651.
+But fighting dragged on until 1649, and Charles’ heir, the future Charles II, continued attempting to regain his kingdom until 1651 (two years after his father’s execution).

 Embed from Getty Images

-The King continually refused to negotiate, believing the Parliamentarians to be firmly in the wrong, and unable to negotiate with a Monarch.
+Charles continually refused to negotiate, believing the Parliamentarians were unable to negotiate with a God-appointed Monarch.

-But despite many opportunities, Charles refused to repent and seek a negotiated peace.
+Despite the many opportunities presented, the King refused to repent and seek a negotiated peace.
 He stubbornly refused to accept defeat or submit to the republican authority.

-The 46 MPs who remained after Pride’s Purge – an act which removed those who were not loyal to the Parliamentary cause – became known as the Rump.
-A petition from the New Model Army, known as the Remonstrance, came in November 1648, and called for the King to be put on trial as ‘the capital and grand author of all our troubles’.
+The 46 MPs who remained after Pride’s Purge – an act which removed those who were not loyal to the Parliamentary cause in 1648 – became known as the Rump.
+A petition from the New Model Army, known as the Remonstrance, came in November 1648, and called for the King to be put on trial as ‘the capital and grand author of all [the country’s] troubles’.

-The army at that time was led by Thomas Fairfax, but has fast become a force to be reckoned with, dictating the direction of Parliament’s cause.
+The army at that time was led by Thomas Fairfax, but had fast become a force to be reckoned, with beyond the battlefield; high-ranking republican, Puritan soldiers began dictating the political direction of Parliament’s cause.

-The trial began on 20 January 1649 in Westminster Hall, and this version of the High Court of Justice was comprised of 135 commissioners, but many either refused to serve or chose to stay away, not wanting to be affiliated with it.
+The trial began on 20 January 1649 in Westminster Hall, and this version of the High Court of Justice was comprised of 135 commissioners.
+Many either refused to serve or chose to stay away, not wanting to be affiliated with it.

 Fewer than 70 showed, and Fairfax fled, resigning his position.
 He was replaced as commander-in-chief by Cromwell.